LujiAnna/array-of-numbers/README.md

 Install **git** for [Windows](https://git-scm.com/download/win) or [Mac](https://git-scm.com/download/mac) or [Linux and Unix](https://git-scm.com/download/linux) you can find instructions to download using terminal or commend line, have a GitHub account and Code editor like VSCode and you can download [here](https://code.visualstudio.com/download)

 ### 4. For whom ?
-For people they have a basic knowledge in **JavaScript** this is a just a beginner to start knowing your skills
+For developers they have a basic knowledge in **JavaScript** this is a just a beginner to start knowing your skills.